codeforamerica/document-extractor-poc/docs/run-it.md

 1. **Create a state bucket** in your AWS account:
    - Go to the AWS console → S3 → Create bucket
-   - Name it something like `document-extractor-dev-terraform-state`
+   - Name it something like `document-extractor-dev-opentofu-state`
    - Keep default settings and create the bucket

 2. **Create a DynamoDB table** for state locking: